 SIRION Biotech and Denali Therapeutics have signed a new licensing agreement to develop a new generation of adeno-associated virus (AAV) vectors, harmless viruses used as vehicles to deliver gene therapies, to allow therapies to reach into the central nervous system (CNS) of people with amyotrophic lateral sclerosis (ALS).

-“This groundbreaking collaboration will help Denali Therapeutics to increase the availability of protein therapeutics in the brain, and to quickly enter clinical trials with efficient, safe and scalable therapeutic candidates,” Christian Thirion, founder and CEO of Denali Therapeutics, said in a press release.
+“This groundbreaking collaboration will help Denali Therapeutics to increase the availability of protein therapeutics in the brain, and to quickly enter clinical trials with efficient, safe and scalable therapeutic candidates,” Christian Thirion, chief technology officer of SIRION, said in a press release.

-Sabine Ott, Denali’s vice president of business development & licensing, said: “We believe that through our partnership with Denali, CNS-directed AAV-based gene therapies can reach the market in the fastest possible way, providing novel treatment options to many millions of patients worldwide suffering from devastating neurodegenerative diseases such as Parkinson’s, Alzheimer’s, and ALS.”
+Sabine Ott, SIRION’s vice president of business development and licensing, said: “We believe that through our partnership with Denali, CNS-directed AAV-based gene therapies can reach the market in the fastest possible way, providing novel treatment options to many millions of patients worldwide suffering from devastating neurodegenerative diseases such as Parkinson’s, Alzheimer’s, and ALS.”

 The adeno-associated virus (AAV) is a common, naturally occurring and non-infectious virus used as an effective gene therapy delivery vehicle to take therapies into the brain.
 For that, AAV needs to pass the blood-brain barrier, a key natural protection against harmful invaders entering the brain.